Charles II of Naples: Captivity

-The inhabitants of Naples urged Charles to expel the Aragonese garrison from Nisida.
+The inhabitants of Naples urged Charles I to expel the Aragonese from Nisida.
 Although his father had forbidden him to attack the Aragonese until his arrival, Charles decided to invade the islet.
 Believing that most Aragonese ships had left the Bay of Naples, he sailed for Nisida on 5 June 1284, but the Aragonese galleys soon surrounded and defeated his fleet.
 During the battle, Charles fell into captivity.
 He was first taken to Messina where the crowd demanded his execution in revenge for Conradin (Manfred of Sicily's young nephew, who had been beheaded at Charles I's order in 1268).
 To save Charles's life, Constance of Sicily—Peter III of Aragon's wife—imprisoned him at the fortress of Cefalù.

 Charles I died on 7 January 1285.
 On his deathbed, he had made Robert of Artois regent for the minor Charles Martel who would rule as vicar general until Charles was released from captivity.
 The Provençal delegates held a general assembly at Sisteron and decided to do their utmost to secure Charles's release.
 Pope Martin IV partially ignored Charles I's last will.
 He did not acknowledge the right either of the captive Charles or of his minor son to rule, claiming that an interregnum followed the king's death.
 The pope confirmed Artois' regency, but he made Cardinal Gerald co-regent, authorizing them to administer the kingdom on behalf of the Holy See.
 The regents appointed the most powerful ruler of the Peloponnese, William I de la Roche, Duke of Athens, bailiff of Achaea to secure the local lords' loyalty.
 Odo Poilechien—who had been made baillif during Charles I's reign—continued to rule Acre which was the only town to acknowledge Charles's rule in the Kingdom of Jerusalem.

 Pope Martin died on 29 March 1285.
 The crusade that he had declared against Aragon started in late May, but Peter III's resistance forced the crusaders to withdraw in September.
 At Peter's order, Charles was moved from Cefalù to Catalonia.
 Peter died on 10 November; his eldest sons, Alfonso III and James succeeded him in Aragon and Sicily, respectively.
 Henry II of Cyprus, who was regarded the lawful king of Jerusalem by most local lords, forced Odo Poilechien to leave Acre in June 1286.
 Since the Knights Templar and Hospitallers supported Henry, their estates were confiscated in the Regno.